Random-Set Neural Networks (RS-NN): Random-Set Neural Network

-\textbf{Entropy of pignistic probability}.
-The Shannon entropy of the pignistic probability estimate $BetP$ for each class $c$ can then be used to assess the uncertainty associated with the predictions.
-A higher entropy value (Eq. \ref{entropy-pred}) indicates greater uncertainty in the model's predictions.
+The pignistic probability (Eq. \ref{eq:pignistic}) is the central prediction associated with a belief function (seen as a credal set): standard performance metrics such as accuracy can then be calculated after extracting the most likely class according to the pignistic prediction (e.g. in \S{\ref{app:pignistic}}).
+Notably, the RS-NN architecture and training mechanism are designed to facilitate set-based learning by incorporating class set information during training.
+When pignistic probabilities are computed during inference, they reflect the learning derived from the masses and beliefs of various subsets, making it more reliable than traditional softmax probabilities, as shown in \S{\ref{app:cnn-overconfidence}}.

-\textbf{Size of credal set}.
-A random-set CNN predicts a belief function (a finite random set) on the target space.
-A belief function, in turn, is associated with a convex set of probability distributions (a \emph{credal set} \cite{levi80book,zaffalon-treebased,cuzzolin2010credal,antonucci10-credal,antonucci2010credal,cuzzolin2008credal}) on the space of classes.
-The size of this credal set thus measures the extent of the epistemic uncertainty associated with the prediction.
-When the model is confident, the credal set will approach a single, precise probability.
-When uncertainty is high, the credal set will be wide.
+\textbf{Entropy of the pignistic prediction}.
+The Shannon entropy of the pignistic prediction $BetP$ can then be used as a measure of the uncertainty associated with the predictions, in some way analogous to the entropy of a Bayesian mean average prediction: A higher entropy value (\ref{entropy-pred}) indicates greater uncertainty in the model's predictions.